StyyMedia/StyyMedia/README.md

-- 👋 Hi, wer are @StyyMedia
+- 👋 Hi, we are @StyyMedia
 - https://StyyMedia.DE
 <!---